tony-shifflett/lessonOne/README.md

 - inline
 - inline-block

 This is where DevTools comes in really handy.
 It allows us to look at all the properties and values assigned to elements.
-So in DevTool highlight and element and on the right side click on `Computed` and `display`
+So in DevTool highlight and element and on the right side click on `Computed` and type `display`

 <img src="https://i.imgur.com/hZLP0ad.png" />

-Going into the differences between these properties is a much larger discussion which will be discussed in another lecture so for now just know the following:
+Going into the differences between these properties is a much larger discussion which will be discussed in another lecture but for now just know the following:

-- block - takes up entire width of horizontal space
+- block - takes up entire width of horizontal space and can be assigned height, width, margin
-- inline - takes up only the space it needs and will sit next to other inline elements.
+- inline - takes up only the space it needs, shares horizontal space with other elements and cannot be assigned width, height, or margin (top or bottom)
 - inline-block - best of both wolds

 So with our spans in place let's target them in CSS.
-This time were also going to add `font-weight`, `text-transform` and color.
+This time were also going to add `font-weight`, `text-transform` and `color`.

 ```css
 span {